+The SNCC family, to which Jean also belonged, offers its sincerest condolences.
 The courage, grace and intelligence of Jean Wiley are sharply etched in our thinking as we remember her today.
 To say she is greatly missed is to state the obvious.
-Her very full life incorporated freedom movement activism, especially with the Student Nonviolent Coordinating Committee (SNCC), and faculty positions at the University of California at Berkeley, Columbia University, and Tuskegee Institute.
-She was also the best kind of teacher, in both formal and informal settings: the kind who encouraged and even provoked others to think for themselves.
+Her very full life incorporated freedom movement activism, especially with SNCC, and faculty positions at the University of California at Berkeley, Columbia University, and Tuskegee Institute.

 Journalism was also an important part of her life.
 She was one of only three Black women who covered the Angela Davis trial.
-She was a reporter for the Howard University-based WHUR radio station in Washington, D.C., during its first year of operation, contributed to Essence magazine in its earliest days, and consulted with the Institute for the Black World in Atlanta, Georgia.
+She was a reporter for the Howard University-based WHUR in Washington, D.C., during its first year of operation, contributed to Essence magazine in its earliest days, and consulted with the Institute for the Black World in Atlanta, Georgia.